Sugar Ray Leonard: Leonard vs. Hearns

-On June 12, 1989, Leonard defended the WBC Super Middleweight Championship in a rematch with Thomas Hearns at Caesar's Palace.
-It was promoted as "The War".
+On June 12, 1989, Leonard defended the WBC Super Middleweight Championship in a rematch with Thomas Hearns at Caesars Palace.
+It was promoted as "The War."
 Hearns was guaranteed $11 million, and Leonard was guaranteed $14 million.

 Hearns dropped Leonard with a right cross in the third round, but Leonard came back and battered Hearns around the ring in the fifth.
 Early in the seventh round, Hearns hurt Leonard but punched himself out going for the knockout.
 With Hearns fatigued, Leonard came back and had a strong finish to the round.
 Rounds nine and ten were good rounds for Leonard, but he ran into trouble in the eleventh round.
 Three booming rights from Hearns sent Leonard down for the second time in the fight.
 Knowing he needed a big finish; Leonard fought furiously and had a big final round.

 The judges scored the fight a draw and Leonard retained the title.
 Judge Jerry Roth scored the fight 113–112 for Hearns, Judge Tom Kazmarek scored it 113–112 for Leonard, and Judge Dalby Shirley scored it 112–112.
 Shirley was the only judge to give Leonard a 10–8 margin in the twelfth.
 If he had scored it 10–9, as his two colleagues did, Hearns would have won by a split decision.
 Eventually, Leonard admitted that Hearns deserved the decision.